pablomunozc/minecraft_agent_TAP/README.md

     * mcpi : python api library distributed with Minecraft: Pi Edition and minecraftstuff libraries
     * MinecraftAgent.py : python file that works as the agent framework
     * example.py : python file that has examples of different agents and includes everything to execute them
-    * test_MinecraftAgent.py : python test file for code coverage purposes
+    * test_MinecraftAgent.py : python test file for MinecraftAgent.py
+    * test_example.py : python test file for example.py
   * StartServer.bat : a batch file used to start the minecraft server

 ## The Framework